ParveenAuto/Python1/RES4CITY_Project/notes.md

 with pd.ExcelWriter(file_path, engine="openpyxl", mode="a", if_sheet_exists="replace") as writer:
     merged_df.to_excel(writer, sheet_name="newSheet", index=False)

-print("✅ Data successfully extracted and written to 'newSheet' inside the Excel file.")
+print("Data successfully extracted and written to 'newSheet' inside the Excel file.")

 ---